CumulusNetworks/docs/content/cumulus-linux-54/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 {{< /tab >}}
 {{< /tabs >}}

+The SN4700 and SN4410 switch does not support auto-negotiation on QSFP-DD 400G transceiver modules.
+You need to force set the speed.

 ### Set the Number of Lanes per Split Port

 By default, to calculate the split port width, Cumulus Linux uses the formula `split port width = full port width / breakout`.
-For example, a port split into four interfaces (4x breakout) => 8 lanes width / 4x breakout = 2 lanes per split port.
+For example, a port split into two interfaces (2x breakout) => 8 lanes width / 2x breakout = 4 lanes per split port.

 If you need to use a different port width than the default, you can set the number of lanes per port.

+{{%notice note%}}
+QSFP56-DD transceiver ports split into four interfaces (4x) default to one lane per interface for backwards compatibility.
+You can change the lane setting to two lanes per interface.
+{{%/notice%}}

 The following example command splits swp1 into two interfaces (2x) and sets the number of lanes per split port to 2.